hynek/doc2dash/docs/installation.rst

 Viewer
 ------

-To view the results, you will need a docset viewer, the most commonly known being `Dash.app`_ for OS X.
+To view the results, you will need a docset viewer, the most commonly known being `Dash.app`_ for macOS.

 Other alternatives have been developed in cooperation with Dash.app's developer `Kapeli <https://twitter.com/kapeli>`_: